High School Art Course Descriptions

 Studio in Sculpture & Ceramics

 This upper-level art course offers an opportunity for students who wish to create three-dimensional art.
 Students will explore the element of form using a variety of materials such as clay, plaster, wood, and metals.
 Students will also learn the methods of working with clay such as coiling, slab building, and throwing on the wheel.
 Final products will be displayed around the school and community.
 Students are encouraged to explore individual styles while producing a diverse body of three-dimensional work.
 Advanced Studies Course - SUNY College Credit available through ECC.

 PREREQUISITE : Studio in Art

 This course introduces students to the principles of graphic design and visual communication.
 Emphasis will be placed on the design-process using methods, strategies, and techniques to create original student artwork.
 Students will apply their knowledge of the elements and principles of design in order to strengthen their ability to visually communicate ideas.
 We will explore a range of design techniques using various art materials and software programs such as Adobe Photoshop and Illustrator.
 Students will analyze, critique artworks and learn about the origins of graphic design in the history of art.
 Students will be exposed to a variety of disciplines within the Graphic Design field, which include but are not limited to logo design, poster design, typography, packaging design, and illustration.
 Advanced Studies Course - SUNY College Credit available through ECC.

 PREREQUISITE: Studio In Art or Studio in Photography & Media Arts

 This unique visual arts course will enable students the opportunity to participate in collaborative interdisciplinary art experiences that include hands on art making, media arts investigations, group discussion of contemporary artists, engaging in the creation of public art installations, and the chance to curate art gallery shows.
-Students will make connections to other disciplines and current events, while gaining understanding of the artists’ ideas and intentions.
+Students will make connections to other disciplines and current events, while gaining experience with visual problem solving and project-based inquiry.
 This course is open to all students, no prerequisite required.